 History

-Youth for Understanding humbly started in the United States in 1951 in an effort to heal the wounds of World War II.
+Youth For Understanding humbly started in the United States in 1951 in an effort to heal the wounds of World War II.

 The leadership of this vision was handed off to, and brought to life by, Dr. Rachel Andresen who founded YFU and served as its longtime Executive Director.